-While modern day A.I. or machine intelligence (MI) hype revolves around big ”eureka” moments and broad scale “disruption”, expecting these events to occur regularly or a scalable manner is unrealistic.
-The reality is that working with AI’s on simple or routine tasks will drive better decision making systemically as people become comfortable with the questions and strategies that are now possible.
-And hopefully, it will also build the foundation for those eureka(!) moments downstream.
+While modern day A.I. or machine intelligence (MI) hype revolves around big ”eureka” moments and broad scale “disruption”, expecting these events to occur regularly is unrealistic.
+The reality is that working with AI’s on simple routine tasks will drive better decision making systemically as people become comfortable with the questions and strategies that are now possible.
+And hopefully, it will also build the foundation for more of those eureka(!) moments.
 Regardless, technological instruments allow workers to process information at a faster rate while increasing the precision of understanding.
 Enabling more complex and accurate strategies.
 In short, it’s s now possible to do in hours what it once took weeks to do.
-Below are a few things I’ve found helpful to think about as one tries to drive machine intelligence in a large organization.
+Below are a few things I’ve found helpful to think about when drive machine intelligence at a large organization, as well as what is possible.

-- Algorithm Aversion — humans are more willing to accept flawed human judgment.
+- Algorithm Aversion — humans are more willing to accept the flawed human judgment.
 However, people are very judgmental if a machine makes a mistake – even within the lowest margin or error.
-For example, only 21% of managers who implement strategy actually test how KPI’s actually link back to organizational performance, and many of those tested found their early assumptions flawed.Companies in the top third of data-driven decision making are 5% more productive and 6% more profitable.
 Decisions generated by simple algorithms are often more accurate than those made by experts, even when the experts have access to more information than the formulas use.
+For further elaboration on making better predictions, the book Superforecasting is a must read.

 - Silos!
 The value of keeping your data/information a secret as a competitive edge does not outrun the value of potential innovation or insights if data is liberated within the broader organization.
 If this is possible build what I call diplomatic back channels where teams or analysts can sure data with each other.

 - Organizations need to evolve their processes in step with technology.
-Not the other way around.
+Not fit new technologies to old/outdated processes.
 If so “money” is left on the table that isn’t even considered or known due to lack of domain depth, which creates hierarchical bottlenecks that inhibit innovation and merit-based thinking.
 As a result, the talented people in your organization will defect, leaving mediocre skill sets to run general operations which standardize low common denominator outputs.
 As well as not maximize the prior investment in capabilities or assets which may have offered a competitive edge had they been seen through sufficiency.

 Our traditional institutions, leaders, and experts have shown to be incapable of understanding and accounting for the multi – dimensionality and connectivity of systems and events.
 The rise of the far-right parties in Europe.
 The disillusionment of European Parliament elections as evidenced by voter turnout in 2009 and 2014 (despite spending more money than ever), the Brexit and now the election of Donald Trump as president of the United States of America.
 In short, there is little reason to trust experts without multiple data streams to contextualize and back up their hypothesis.